Trade Forex Trading

 Green Book

-This section also presents forecasts of a number of variables for the next six to eight quarters.
-The second section of the green book provides additional information on recent developments.
+This section gives forecasts for several variables over the next six to eight quarters.
+The second part of the green book digs into recent developments in more detail.

-It reviews a range of developments in domestic financial markets, including credit patterns for banks, other financial intermediaries, non-financial businesses, and consumers.
+It reviews a range and variety of developments in the domestic financial markets, including credit patterns for banks, other financial intermediaries, non-financial businesses, and consumers.